 Southern SARE requires an annual report for each year the project is open, and a final report, which is due 45 days after the project ends, along with any outreach materials that were developed.
 These reports are stored in the SARE projects database and are accessible to the public for searching, review and use.

-Annual reports are due the first week of April every year.
+Annual reports are due by April 1 every year the grant project is active, except for the year a grant project is scheduled to end.
 Final reports are due 45 days after the project ends.
 Reports are reviewed by the relevant regional SARE office before being posted to the SARE website.
 Be sure to submit your reports on time.

 Late annual or final reports will result in subaward invoices being held for payment until the delinquent report is received and approved.
 If the PI has more than one subaward, all invoices for the PI’s active subawards will be held until the delinquent annual and/or final reports are submitted and approved.

 The SARE Grant Management System is a progressive style of reporting, which means you can log into your project at any point during the duration of your grant to update information related to project participants, research updates/results, outreach activities and project products.
 The reporting system is the same regardless of what type of grant you have received.